-4. Formats and Printing
+5. Formats and Printing

-4.1 Can a KIS be printed off?
+5.1 Can a KIS be printed off?

 Yes.
-The patient will be able to ask their GP for a printed copy.
-The print-out will only show fields that have been completed.
-Placeholders (fields where there is no information) will not be printed.
+The patient can ask their GP for a printed copy.
+The print-out only shows fields that have been completed.
+The system does not allow placeholders (fields where there is no information) to be printed.
 It is also expected that ECS will be printed off by hospital pharmacists as part of the medicines reconciliation process.
-It will be possible for KIS to be printed for any users that don't have access to ECS, but the aim is for users to have secure access through their own systems.
+It is possible for KIS to be printed for any users that don't have access to ECS, but the aim is for users to have secure access through their own systems.

-4.2 Can a KIS be converted into a different format?
+5.2 Can a KIS be converted into a different format?

-KIS will be accessible via Web Services and can be reused as desired, depending on the user's system.
+KIS is accessible via Web Services and can be reused as desired, depending on the user's system.
 For example, the medication section can be used to start off an electronic discharge letter in the clinical portal.

-4.3 Can Practices charge for printing the KIS for patients?
+5.3 Can GP Practices charge for printing the KIS for patients?